At Providence, we provide world-class treatment for breast cancer and other breast conditions to help women achieve their optimal breast health.

 Other conditions and types of breast cancer we treat include:

-- Breast lump: A spot in your breast that is swollen or feels different from other breast tissue.
-Not all lumps in the breast are cancerous.
-In fact, many are noncancerous (benign).
-A breast lump may result from an infection, cyst or another condition.
+- Breast lump: Not all lumps in the breast are cancerous – many are benign, or noncancerous – but these spots feel swollen or different from other breast tissue.
+A breast lump may result from an infection, cyst or other condition.

-- Inflammatory breast cancer: A less common form of breast cancer where cancer cells block the skin’s lymph vessels.
-This causes the breast to appear swollen, red and thick.
-This cancer has different symptoms and treatments than other types of breast cancer.
+- Inflammatory breast cancer: This is a less common form of breast cancer where cancer cells block the skin’s lymph vessels, causing the breast to appear swollen, red and thick.

-- Invasive lobular carcinoma: The second most common type of breast cancer.
-It starts in the lobules (glands in the breast that make milk) and spreads to other parts of the breast.
+- Invasive lobular carcinoma: The second most common type of breast cancer, it starts in the lobules, or milk glands, and spreads to other parts of the breast.

-- Metastatic breast cancer: When cancer spreads from the breast to other parts of the body, except nearby armpit lymph nodes.
-Usually, cancer travels in the blood or through the lymph nodes to organs, such as the bones, lungs, liver or brain.
-Symptoms of metastatic breast cancer can be different based on where the cancer is in the body.
+- Metastatic breast cancer: This occurs when cancer spreads from the breast to other parts of the body – excluding nearby armpit lymph nodes – like the bones, lungs, liver or brain.
+Symptoms differ based on where the cancer has spread.

 Know Your Risk